• Skip to primary navigation

 Osa Peninsula

-As a very remote destination in Costa Rica, a 4wd/4×4 is absolutely necessary.
-The main road down to the Osa Peninsula from the east side (Puerto Jimenez) is all paved but that’s it, it ends in town.
+As a very remote destination in Costa Rica, a 4wd/4×4 is absolutely necessary for the Osa Peninsula.
+The main highway, Route 245 that goes down to Puerto Jimenez on the east side of the peninsula is fully paved but it ends once you get into town.

 Puerto Jimenez